Yakub (Nation of Islam): Original version

 According to the story of Yakub, at the start of human history, a variety of types of black people inhabited the moon; when a black "god-scientist" became frustrated that all those living on the moon did not speak one language, he blew up the moon.
 A piece of this destroyed moon became the Earth, which was then populated by a community of surviving, morally righteous black people, some of whom settled in the city of Mecca.
 Yakub was born a short distance outside the city, and was among the third of original black people who were discontented with life in this society.
 A member of the Meccan branch of the Tribe of Shabazz, Yakub acquired the nickname "big head", because of his unusually large head and arrogance.

 At the age of six, he discovered the law of attraction and repulsion by playing with magnets made of steel.
 He connected this to the rules of human attraction: the "unlike" people would attract, manipulate the original "like" people.
-By the age of 18, he had finished his education and had learned everything that Mecca's universities had to teach him, widely known as a successful scientist.
+By the age of 18, he had finished his education and had learned everything that Mecca's universities had to teach him, and was widely known as a successful scientist.
 He then discovered that the original black man contained both a "black germ" and a "brown germ", with the brown being the recessive one, and believed that if he could separate them by "grafting", he could graft the brown germ into a white germ.
 This insight led to a plan to create a new people, who, using tricks and lies, could rule the original black man and destroy them.